rgpihlstrom/Project3/README.md

 - Increasing Months with Telco - Examine ideas for Innovation around loyalty programs to incent longevity
 - Reducing Monthly Spend -  Examine innovation around bundling services in an attempt to lower monthly spend
 - Type of contract – Obviously, the here goal is to reduce spontaneous churn.
 If churn customers are not interested in the 1 year or a 2 year contract, perhaps there is a shorter term contract that can be created.
 Perhaps try 6 months or quarterly contracts.
-- Type of internet service -  Given the big difference in rate of churn across DSL vs. Fiber Optics churners I believe there is something obviously wrong here.
-My recommendation is to engage in a competitive and or quality analysis to ensure the quality of the fiber optics lines meeting customer expectations.
+- Type of internet service -  Given the big difference in rate of churn across DSL vs. Fiber Optics churners, I believe there is something obviously wrong.
+My recommendation is to engage in a competitive and or quality analysis to ensure the quality of the fiber optics lines are meeting customer expectations.

 ## Potential Impact on Revenue